Goldenhar syndrome is a rare congenital condition characterized by abnormal development of the eye, ear and spine.

 The origin of Goldenhar syndrome is unknown at this time.
 Most cases of Goldenhar syndrome occur in families with no history of the disorder.

-However, Goldenhar syndrome can be inherited and the condition follows an autosomal dominant pattern.
+Rarely, Goldenhar syndrome can be inherited and follow an autosomal dominant pattern.
 That means if one parent has Goldenhar syndrome, each of their children has a 50 percent chance of inheriting the disorder.
+However, for most individuals with Goldenhar syndrome, the chance of them having a child with the disorder is very low.

 Symptoms of Goldenhar syndrome can vary, but may include one or more of these features: